Tyler-Lopez/SignUploadAPI/README.md

 ## Permissions

-* `signuploader.use` Allows the player or group to use the plugin.
+* `signuploadapi.use` Allows the player or group to use the plugin.
-* `signuploader.free` Allows the player or group to use the plugin free of charge.
+* `signuploadapi.free` Allows the player or group to use the plugin free of charge.

 ## Chat Commands